 You might think that once you have set your equipment up that it can be left in place indefinitely.
 However, when you consider all the dust and dirt in the air, you may think again about leaving your equipment hanging.

-This is especially so for outdoor setups where the trapeze is exposed to the elements, such as sunlight, as long term sun exposure may lead to the fabric fading.
+This is especially so for outdoor setups where the yoga swing is exposed to the elements, such as sunlight, as long-term sun exposure may lead to the fabric fading.

 Don’t try to become a master too quickly

 Stepping into the yoga swing for the first time can be exciting and it can be compelling to go straight to the more complex poses.

 This is especially true for those who have already had a lot of practice in yoga on the mat, you may be very advanced on the ground, but performing these asanas in the swing is a completely different story.

 For this reason, you must take it slowly.
 The best approach is to try out the basic poses first and give your body and your muscles the chance to get used to this new way of practicing.